Masque at the baptism of Prince Henry: Gifts for a prince

 Walraven III van Brederode (1547–1614) and Jacob Valke, treasurer of Zeeland were the ambassadors from the Dutch Republic or United Provinces.
-They presented two large gold cups and a letter in a gold box giving Prince Henry a yearly pension of 5,000 "Gelderlings" or "Gudlenes".
+A Fugger newsletter reported, perhaps incorrectly, that Brederode would be accompanied Philips of Marnix, Lord of Saint-Aldegonde.
+The Dutch ambassadors presented two large gold cups and a letter in a gold box giving Prince Henry a yearly pension of 5,000 "Gelderlings" or "Gudlenes".
 James Melville of Halhill was impressed by the weight of the cups, describing the "great cups of massive gold, two in special, which were enough for me to lift and set down again on the said table".
+According to a Fugger newsletter each cup was the equivalent of 6,000 Rhinegulden.
 In September, the cups were given to the goldsmith Thomas Foulis, in lieu of a debt, to be minted into £5 coins.

 James VI gave the ambassadors gifts in the days after the baptism.
 Brederode and Valke received gold chains worth 500 crowns each, Christian Bernekow and Steen Bille had gold chains worth 400 crowns, chains for Adam Crusius and Joachim Bassewitz cost 300 crowns.
 The Earl of Sussex was given a set of silver-gilt plates, the metal worth £4,800 Scots and making them cost £600.
 They held a banquet for the king and queen on their ship anchored on the Forth.

 The ambassadors' departure in three great ships with a salvo of 60 cannon shots was noted by William Fowler.
-However, the representatives of the "States of Flanders", Brederode and Valke, traveled from the Baptism to Berwick upon Tweed where they were entertained by John Carey on 18 September, and on to Newcastle upon Tyne where they were welcomed with lavish civic festivities.
+The writer, Giacomo Castelvetro, who had been teaching Italian at the Scottish court, left with Christian Barnekow.
+The representatives of the "States of Flanders", Brederode and Valke, traveled from the Baptism to Berwick upon Tweed where they were entertained by John Carey on 18 September, and on to Newcastle upon Tyne where they were welcomed with lavish civic festivities.
 They were treated to a banquet including baked rabbit, fish, and swan, a barrel of London beer, and sugar confectionaries, to the accompaniment of music by the town's waits.